Vyral/sam-levy/_posts/2021-03-26-spring-2021-brings-peak-opportunity-for-sellers.md

 {% include excerpt.html %}

-As transition into spring, we find our Phoenix market hotter than ever.
+As we transition into spring, we find our Phoenix market hotter than ever.
 If you’re thinking about selling sometime in 2021, I encourage you to start taking the appropriate steps as soon as possible. **Now’s a great time to fetch top dollar for your home,** and I can help you do so quickly without hassle.&nbsp;

 {% include pullquote.html %}